Myrtle: benefits, dosage, contraindications

 ✪✪✪✪✪

-Menorrhagia, characterized by abnormally heavy menstruation, can be treated with myrtle extracts.
-Preliminary clinical research shows that consuming myrtle fruit syrup at 5 mL three times a day for 7 days from the first day of menstruation, and repeated over three menstrual cycles, reduces the duration of bleeding by 2.4 days compared to the initial situation.
-Another study reveals that taking 750 mg of myrtle berry powder three times a day for 5 days of menstruation over 2 cycles improves blood loss evaluation scores by 58% and increases hemoglobin levels by 17%, with improvements comparable to those of tranexamic acid (a drug primarily used to reduce excessive bleeding).
+Menorrhagia, characterized by abnormally heavy menstrual bleeding, can be treated with myrtle extracts.
+A preliminary clinical trial shows that consuming 5 mL of myrtle fruit syrup three times a day for 7 days starting on the first day of menstruation, and repeated over three menstrual cycles, reduces the duration of bleeding by 2.4 days compared with baseline.
+Another study reports that taking 750 mg of myrtle berry powder three times a day for 5 days of menstruation over 2 cycles improves bleeding assessment scores by 58% and increases hemoglobin levels by 17%, with improvements comparable to tranexamic acid (a drug primarily used to reduce excessive bleeding).

 Posologie